verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/debug_aids.rst

 Selecting the to location
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The “to location” of your move consists of the x location, y location, and subtile.
-If you’re unsure of the subtile value input 0.
+If you’re unsure of the subtile value input 0, as most (x,y) locations in most devices have only a single subtile.